 Bring your expertise to any field with a digital presence and prepare to excel at positions specializing in web-based applications and digital, mobile and social media, including:

 You can complete the DCIM minor in hybrid format (one day per week in the classroom and one day per week online), OR take the DCIM minor fully online, OR you can mix and match!
 Take some courses hybrid and take some online, if you like.
 You can customize the DCIM minor with the course format that makes most sense for you.

 You’ll learn to:

 Find all DCIM courses on Rutgers Web Registration System under 189, “Communication and Information,” in the drop-down list of courses.
-Each course is offered during the fall and spring semester in many different time slots.
+Each course is offered during the fall and spring semester in many different hybrid time slots AND in a fully online format.
 Some courses are also offered during the winter and summer sessions.

 To get a start on your 18-credit DCIM minor, take at least one of these three courses:

 Once you have completed any DCIM course with a grade of C or better, you may begin the DCIM minor declaration process.

 To help you structure a plan for completing the full program on schedule, please make an advising appointment with SC&I Student Services, located in the SC&I Building, Room 214, at 4 Huntington Street in New Brunswick on the College Avenue Campus (CAC).
 For more information about this minor, email DCIM Program Director Mary Chayko.